hartigel/leela-logit-lens/README.md

     ├── lc0.onnx (if you want to use the finetuned model) ├── Stockfish/
     │   └── ...
-    ├── lc0/ (if you want to use the policy anchor)
-    │   └── ...
+    ├── lc0/ (if you want to use the policy anchor in the tournament) │   └── ...
-    └── 768x15x24h-t82-swa-7464000.pb (if you want to use the policy anchor)
+    └── 768x15x24h-t82-swa-7464000.pb (if you want to use the policy anchor in the tournament)

 ---

 ## Quickstart Demo 🚀

 To get a feel for the core functionalities of this codebase, we recommend starting with the demo notebook located at `notebooks/demo.ipynb`.
-It provides an intuitive walkthrough of how to apply these analysis techniques to new puzzles or positions.
+It provides an intuitive walkthrough of how to apply the logit lens to new puzzles or positions.

 ---

 ## Reproducing Results

 This section details the steps to reproduce the main results from our paper.

+### Main Figure

+The code for plotting the main figure is available in `notebooks/figure1.ipynb`.

 ### Puzzle Solving Results